-Outstanding 1998 Plan Options granted under the 1998 Stock Option Plan consist of two parts: a portion which is subject to time-based vesting and a portion which is subject to performance-based vesting.
-The time-based 1998 Plan Options will vest at a rate of 25% on each June 5 beginning in 1999 and ending in 2002.
-Performance-based 1998 Plan Options will become fully vested and exercisable on the earlier of January 1, 2008 or the grantee's sixty-fifth birthday, but may vest earlier (25% per year from 1998 through 2001), if the Company meets certain annual performance goals.
+Outstanding 1998 plan options granted under the 1998 stock option plan consist of two parts: a portion which is subject to time-based vesting and a portion which is subject to performance-based vesting.
+The time-based 1998 plan options will vest at a rate of 25% on each June 5 beginning in 1999 and ending in 2002.
+Performance-based 1998 plan options will become fully vested and exercisable on the earlier of January 1, 2008 or the grantee's sixty-fifth birthday, but may vest earlier at the rate of 25% per year from 1998 through 2001, if WESCO meets certain annual performance goals.